-- A flexible production is a factory that can manage changing products and market quickly.
+- Flexible production is a factory that can manage to change products and market quickly.
 They can adjust to change.

 - Generally, smaller companies are better at flexible production while the big companies are not so good at flexible production.

 - Holding finished stock means that you can cope better with demand.